wolfpaulus/static-site-generator/README.md

 ## 8. Fast, Cost-Effective Hosting with Cloudflare Workers

-Deploy your site using Cloudflare Pages for fast and cost-effective hosting.
+Deploy your site using Cloudflare Workers for fast and cost-effective hosting.
 Follow the instructions on [Cloudflare Workers](https://developers.cloudflare.com/workers/) to connect your GitHub repository and deploy the site.

 After logging in to Cloudflare and navigating to Compute and _"Workers & Pages"_:

 1. Click the __Create__ button
-1. Click the "Get started" button next to "Import a repository"
+1. Click the __Get started__ button next to "Import a repository"
 1. Click the __Connect to Git__ button
 1. Connect your `static-site-generator` repo
 1. Fill out the Configure your project form:
   1. Enter a Project name: `static-site-generator` which defaults to the name of the git repository.
   1. Enter the git branch: `main`
   1. Build command: `python3 main.py`
-  1. Deply command: `npx wrangler deploy --compatibility-date 2025-06-04 --assets=./public`
+  1. Deploy command: `npx wrangler deploy --compatibility-date 2025-06-04 --assets ./public/`
 1. Click the __Save and Deploy__ button.

 Initially, it takes a few minutes for the new domain name to propagate.
 From now on, every change pushed to Github will result in a regeneration of the site.
-My site is up and running here now: [static-site-generator.wolfpaulus.workers.dev](static-site-generator.wolfpaulus.workers.dev).
+My site is up and running here now: [https://static-site-generator.wolfpaulus.workers.dev](https://static-site-generator.wolfpaulus.workers.dev).
 You can also add your own domain or subdomain.

-### Cloudflare Pages
+### Cloudflare Workers
-Cloudflare Pages is very cost-effective, and it's very easy to deploy code.
-A free account comes with the following limits:
+[Cloudflare Workers](https://developers.cloudflare.com/workers/) is so much more than CICD, which is what it's used for here.
+However, it's very cost-effective, and it makes it very easy to deploy code.

-#### Limits
-- Unlimited sites, with up to 100 domains per site
-- Unlimited backwidth
-- Unlimited static requests
-- Up to 20,000 files
-- Each file needs to be smaller than 25MB
-- The optional _headers file can have a maximum of 100 rules.
-- Up to 500 builds per month
-- Each build needs to complete within 20 minutes
+With regards to CICD, a free account comes with the following [limits](https://developers.cloudflare.com/workers/ci-cd/builds/limits-and-pricing/).
+E.g. the free plan includes 3.000 build minutes per month .. building the _static-site-generator_ site took 75 seconds.

+Once the static assets have been built, requests to static assets are [free and unlimited](https://developers.cloudflare.com/workers/static-assets/billing-and-limitations/) and there is no additional cost for storing those assets.

 ## Summary
 Transitioning from WordPress to a static site generator using Markdown and Jinja offers a lightweight, efficient, and customizable approach to content management.
 This guide provides a comprehensive workflow to write content in Markdown, manage metadata with JSON, and leverage Jinja for flexible templating.
 By setting up a local development environment, automating workflow with GitHub, and deploying via Cloudflare, you can achieve a fast, cost-effective, and streamlined static site that encourages better content creation and management.